cerc-io/ipld-eth-server/README.md

 By default data is written directly to the ipfs blockstore in Postgres; the public.blocks table.
 In this case no further IPFS configuration is needed at this time.

-Optionally, ipfs-blockchain-watcher can be configured to function through an internal ipfs node interface using the flag: `-ipfs-mode=interface`.
+Optionally, ipld-eth-server can be configured to function through an internal ipfs node interface using the flag: `-ipfs-mode=interface`.
 Operating through the ipfs interface provides the option to configure a block exchange that can search remotely for IPLD data found missing in the local datastore.
 This option is irrelevant in most cases and this mode has some disadvantages, namely: